Jump to content

 When connecting a supported microcontroller, Microflow studio will automatically detect the board and flash it with the correct firmata firmware.

-To make this work with electron, the backbone of the application, I stole and adapted the good parts of avrgirl-arduino and gave it some TS-love.
+To make this work with Electron, the backbone of the application, I stole and adapted the good parts of avrgirl-arduino and gave it some TS-love.

 import { Board, BoardName, BOARDS } from './constants';